hexagontk/hexagon/hexagon_core/README.md

 # Module hexagon_core

-This module holds utilities used in other libraries of the toolkit
+This module holds utilities used in other libraries of the toolkit.
+Check the packages documentation for more details.

 # Package com.hexagonkt.helpers

-JVM information, a logger and other useful utilities.
-This is more stuff.
+JVM information, a logger class and other useful utilities.

-Another paragraph.

 # Package com.hexagonkt.http